Zaltarba/blog/_posts/2023-07-21-HurstMomentum.md

 In the context of finance, a high Hurst exponent value signifies that an asset's price movements are likely to show strong persistence, making it an attractive candidate for momentum trading strategies.
 Conversely, a low Hurst exponent value indicates that the asset's price movements might be more unpredictable or mean-reverting, less suitable for momentum trading.

-## How to exploit the Hurst exponent in a Momentum Trading strategy
+## The Hurst exponent for Momentum Trading

 Combining momentum trading with the Hurst exponent involves a systematic approach to identify assets with persistent price trends.
 The process can be summarized in the following steps: